-As much as I had fun while at Casino Rama, I’m not kidding myself.
+As much as I had fun while at Ontario’s Casino Rama casino, I’m not kidding myself.
 I know there are people out there with serious gambling problems.

 Not only was it fascinating but, I learned just how committed Casino Rama Resort is to responsible gaming.

-Gaming at Casino Rama (or any other casino for that matter) should be fun, however, when it becomes a problem, there is help.
+Gaming at Ontario’s Casino Rama casino (or any other casino for that matter) should be fun, however, when it becomes a problem, there is help.